Pfizer says earliest COVID-19 vaccine application to U.S. regulators would be after election

 A BioNTech spokeswoman confirmed the time frame for the possible EUA application to the FDA.

-Pfizer’s shares rose 2.1% in premarket trading, while BioNTech’s U.S-listed shares were up 4% before the opening bell.
-Moderna was unchanged and U.S. futures were higher.
+Pfizer’s shares rose 2.6% in early trading, while BioNTech’s U.S-listed shares were up 2.8%.
+Moderna shares were up slightly.

 Reporting by Manas Mishra, Manojna Maddipatla in Bengaluru and Michael Erman in New Jersey, Patricia Weiss in Frankfurt; writing by Caroline Humer in New York; Editing by Patrick Graham, Saumyadeb Chakrabarty and Steve Orlofsky